kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

 EOF
 ```

-- **spec.filter.attributes.eventtypeversion** points to the specific event version.
+- **spec.filter.attributes.eventtypeversion** points to the specific event version type.
 In this example, it is `v1`.
-- **spec.filter.attributes.source** is taken from the name of the Application CR and specifies the source of events.
+- **spec.filter.attributes.source** is the name of the Application CR which is the source of the events.
 In this example, it is `commerce-mock`.
-- **spec.filter.attributes.type** points to the given event type to which you want to subscribe the microservice.
+- **spec.filter.attributes.type** points to the event type to which you want to subscribe the microservice.
 In this example, it is `order.deliverysent`.

 2. Check that the Trigger CR was created and is ready.
-Its status should be `True`:
+This is indicated by its status equal to `True`:

    ```bash
    kubectl get trigger orders-service -n orders-service -o=jsonpath="{.status.conditions[2].status}"